 Getting an RN License in Georgia

 To become an RN in Georgia, you need to:

 - Take and pass the NCLEX-RN

 - Complete the Georgia Board of Nursing application

-Compared to other states, Georgia doesn’t require too much from prospective nurses.
+Compared to other states, Georgia doesn’t require as much from prospective nurses in terms of licensing requirements.
 However, if your goal is to become a nurse in Georgia, it’s still a smart decision to look at schools in the state.
 Faculty and staff often have local connections, and this type of networking can help you land your first nursing position!

-Georgia is a top-employer for nurses, and there’s a growing demand for new nurses.
+Georgia is a top employer for nurses, and there’s a growing demand for new nurse graduates in the workplace.
 There are plenty of great schools in Georgia to choose from, too, and each can lead to a successful nursing career.